 Best new world Chardonnay for me a in a while. — 4 years ago

 Starts of quite shy, but with time and temperature the wine is reaching the sweet spot.
-Great intensity on both nose and palate, deep and layered with a ripe but fresh fruit, the oak is perfectly integrated and the stone crushed minerality is the icing on the cake that is putting the spell in bound. — a year ago
+Great intensity on both nose and palate, deep and layered with a ripe but fresh fruit, the oak is perfectly integrated and the stone crushed minerality is the icing on the cake that is putting the spell in bound. — 2 years ago

 Founded in 1882 by Alfred Tubbs.
 In 1972, under the leadership of James Barrett, replanting began.
 Today Jim's son, Bo, is now its Master Winemaker.
 Ripe stone fruit aromas with notes of honey.
 In the palate crisp pear, melon and lemon zest come forth wrapped in vanilla oak.
 Lingering finish ending with creamy notes fruit ending with hints of pepper spice. — 2 years ago